1951 Formula One season: Pre-season non-championship races

-Race 1: Switzerland
+Round 1: Switzerland

 A week after the BRDC International Trophy race, the Formula One Championship season started in Switzerland at the very dangerous and tree-lined Bremgarten public road circuit near Bern around the time the Monaco Grand Prix would have been held, but that historic race was not held this year.
 Alfa Romeo, the dominant team in 1950 with its supercharged 159 Alfetta, took the first five places on the grid, except 3rd, which Luigi Villoresi took in a Ferrari.
 Argentine Juan Manuel Fangio was on pole position, with his Italian teammate Giuseppe "Nino" Farina alongside him.
 The race started while it was raining, and with its overhanging trees lining the road, this circuit was even more dangerous in the wet.
 But Fangio made no mistake and won the race from Piero Taruffi in a Ferrari and Farina, whose decision to run the race without changing tires proved wrong.

-Race 2: Indianapolis 500
+Round 2: Indianapolis 500

 The Indianapolis 500 in the United States was run three days after the Swiss Grand Prix on a Wednesday.
 It was the only non-European championship round and the only round that was not run to FIA Grand Prix regulations.
 Lee Wallard won this demanding race in his Kurtis Kraft-Offenhauser.

-Race 3: Belgium
+Round 3: Belgium

 Farina had won again at Ulster Trophy held at the very dangerous and fast Dundrod circuit in Northern Ireland in an Alfa, and the next championship Grand Prix was in Belgium at the fastest circuit of the year: the spectacular and rural 14 km Spa-Francorchamps circuit.
 With Fangio and Farina once again 1–2 with the Ferraris of Villoresi and Alberto Ascari taking 3rd and 4th, the Alfas and Ferraris dueled around this circuit, with only 13 entries – small grids in all kinds of motorsports in Europe were commonplace at Spa, because of the fear most drivers had of the circuit.
 Farina, already on a high after winning at Dundrod, won by three minutes over Ascari and Villoresi, with Fangio finishing four laps down in 9th after one of his Alfa's wheels jammed on its hub.